riscv-builders/riscv-builders.github.io/README.md

 ## Contribute builder

-Please open a new discussion on [Contribute Builder](https://github.com/riscv-builders/riscv-builders.github.io/discussions/new?category=contribute-builder)
+For remote podman builders, please open a new issue on [Contribute Builder](https://github.com/riscv-builders/riscv-builders.github.io/discussions/new?category=contribute-builder)
+For real builder send to us, please contact `tech<at>riscv.builders`, (change `<at>` to @)

 ## Roadmap